Jelmerro/crossdirstat/README.md

 ![crossdirstat](app/icons/128x128.png)

-Free open-source cross-platform file & directory statistics as found on [Github](https://github.com/Jelmerro/crossdirstat)
+Free open-source cross-platform file & directory statistics

 I have personally replaced crossdirstat with ncdu for the most part, so major features are not planned, but I will update the Electron version occasionally.